tglanz/bsc/2023b-20551/mmn13/readme.md

 Also note that we need to limit the depth.
 This is simple, just keep track of the current depth and remember that a depth is with respect to the sub-levels discussed above.
 Meaning, a search tree of level K is at depth K%N.

 From the above, the modifications to the algorithm that can be found in the book is that the ```Min-Value``` function should be performed on all ghosts, one by one.
 Only after the last ghost, a call to ```Max-Value``` (for pacman's turn) should be made.

+## Q3, Multi-Agent Alpha-Beta pruning

+In reality, the fact that there are multiple MIN players (the ghosts) doesn't have much affect on the implementation.
+Like the standard algorith, update the alpha and beta parameters while traversing down the search, update the value going up.

+All I really did was copy paste the ```minValue``` and ```maxValue``` I implemented in ```MinimaxAgent``` and added alpha-beta parameters as instructed in the Mamans notebook.